Learning Hierarchically Structured Concepts: Analysis of Noise-free Learning

-\emph{Base:} $t=0$. \\ Then for Part 1, the only concepts for which $reps$ are defined at time $0$ are level $0$ concepts, and these all have distinct $reps$ by assumption.
+For Part 1, the only concepts for which $reps$ are defined at time $0$ are level $0$ concepts, and these all have distinct $reps$ by assumption.
 For Parts 2 and 3, note that $level(c) \geq 1$ implies that the times in question are negative, which is impossible; so these are trivially true.
 For Part 4, it must be that $level(c) = 0$ (to avoid negative times), and a proper ancestor of $c$ is shown at time $0$.
 Then the layer $0$ neuron $rep(c)$ fires at time $0$, by the definition of "showing".

 For Part 5, first note that at time $0$ no neurons at layers $\geq 1$ are bound, so by \autoref{lem: unbound-neurons}, they cannot fire at time $0$.
 Since we assume that $u$ fires at time $0$, it must be that $layer(u) = 0$, which implies that $u = rep(c)$ for some level $0$ concept $c$.
-Then, since $u$ fires at time $0$, by definition of "showing, an ancestor of $c$ must be shown at time $0$.
+Then, since $u$ fires at time $0$, by definition of "showing", an ancestor of $c$ must be shown at time $0$.

-\emph{Inductive step:} Assume the five-part claim holds for time $t-1$ and consider time $t$. \\ We prove the five parts one by one. \begin{enumerate} \item For Part 1, let $c$ and $c'$ be any two distinct concepts for which $rep(c)$ and $rep(c')$ are both defined at time $t$.
+\emph{Inductive step:} Assume the five-part claim holds for time $t-1$ and consider time $t$.
+We prove the five parts one by one.

+For Part 1, let $c$ and $c'$ be any two distinct concepts for which $rep(c)$ and $rep(c')$ are both defined by time $t$.
 We must show that $rep(c) \neq rep(c')$.

-If both $rep(c)$ and $rep(c')$ are defined at time $t-1$, then by the I.H., Part 1, $rep(c) \neq rep(c')$ at time $t-1$.
+If both $rep(c)$ and $rep(c')$ are defined by time $t-1$, then by the inductive hypothesis, Part 1, $rep(c) \neq rep(c')$ at time $t-1$.
 Since the $reps$ do not change, this is still true at time $t$, as needed.
-So the only possibility for conflict is that one of these two concepts, say $c'$, already has its $rep$ defined at time $t-1$ but the other concept, say $c$, does not, and $rep(c)$ becomes defined at time $t$.
-Let $u = rep(c)$; we show that $u$ is unbound at time $t-1$.
+So the only remaining possibility for conflict is that one of these two concepts, say $c'$, already has its $rep$ defined by time $t-1$ and the other concept, $c$, does not, and $rep(c)$ becomes defined at time $t$, to be the same neuron as $rep(c')$.
+But we claim that, because of the weight settings, $rep(c)$ must be defined at time $t$ to be a neuron that is unbound at time $t-1$.

-By \autoref{ass:flag}, the $engaged$ flag gets set at time $t$ for $u$, and for no other neurons.
-Since $c$ is shown at time $t-\ell$, by the $\sigma$-bottom-up assumption, each child of $c$ must have been shown at least $\sigma$ times prior to time $t - \ell$.
-Then by the I.H., Parts 4 and 5, the layer $\ell-1$ neurons "fire correctly" at time $t-1$, i.e., all neurons in the set $rep(children(c))$ fire and no other layer $\ell - 1$ neuron fires, at time $t-1$.